DaniOS-Code/Obsidian_Knowledge/README.md

 <img src="./IMG/ObsidianFile.png" width="80%">
 </div>

+- Finally, select the folder and open it.

 - Now, you need to go to the [**Obsidian**](https://obsidian.md/download) application and download it

 - Then, you need to open the application and click on _`Open folder as vault`_